 Partnering with the local church to release children from poverty

-Whether the church is found in a remote community in Thailand or the hustle and bustle of Toronto, the church plays a critical role in bringing practical and spiritual care to children.
-That’s why Compassion partners exclusively with the local church in our mission to release children from poverty in Jesus’ name.
+Whether in a remote community in Thailand or the hustle and bustle of Toronto, the Church plays a critical role in bringing practical and spiritual care to those in need.
+That’s why Compassion partners with the local church in our mission to release children from poverty in Jesus’ name.

-“God has called Compassion to be a bridge serving the Church both in the developing world and here in Canada.”
-Dr. Barry Slauenwhite, President/CEO, Compassion Canada
+“God has called Compassion to be a bridge–serving the Church both in the developing world and here in Canada.”
+Barry Slauenwhite, President & CEO, Compassion Canada

 There are three main reasons our church partners with Compassion: their commitment to Jesus and the Gospel, their commitment to those in need and their commitment to working through local churches.
 Darcy Kuhn, Pastor of Outreach, Northview Community Church, Abbotsford, B.C.